viniciussoaresti/whativelearned/programmingLanguages/javascript.md

 // expected output: undefined
 ```

+- Interval methods:

+I've know until now about the setTimeout function, but the setInterval function also exists.

+"The setInterval() method calls a function or evaluates an expression at specified intervals (in milliseconds).
+The setInterval() method will continue calling the function until clearInterval() is called, or the window is closed.", [W3schools](https://www.w3schools.com/jsref/met_win_setinterval.asp).

 ## Object-Oriented JS:

 Every variable in JS has a 'hidden' inheritance, based on prototypes (variables that store the object's definitions).
 For example, a: